PaBut/chat-server/README.md

 Starts a server, that listens on the address 127.0.0.1 with the port 400 and timeout for udp confimation 300 ms

+To stop the server all you have to do is to press ctrl-c

 ## Implementation

 ### Program flow